-Mr Anthon was appointed Joint Company Secretary in March 2015.
-Mr Anthon is a lawyer with over 30 years' experience in both corporate and commercial law.
-Mr Anthon also has extensive experience in the resource sector, as a Director of a number of resource companies and as legal adviser, including project acquisition and development, capital raising and corporate governance.
+Mr. Anthon was appointed Joint Company Secretary on 10 March 2015.
+Mr. Anthon is a lawyer with over 30 years' experience in both corporate and commercial law.
+Mr. Anthon also has extensive experience in the resource sector, as a director of a number of resource companies and as legal adviser, including project acquisition and development, capital raising and corporate governance.